Mahika20/cryptonite_taskphase_Mahika/Pondering_PATH.md

 Flag link: pwn.college{owL45TzxmRofwx3IUHjmDIIRMRv.dVzNyUDL1YTN0czW}
 ## Challenge 3: Adding Commands
 This challenge required us to make a shell script called win, add its location to the PATH, and enable /challenge/run to find it.
 However, win command cannot cat the file if I overwrite PATH with the directory having win as cat command is also located in some directory in PATH.
-So, Icreated a file win in the default directory /home/hacker using `touch win`.
+So, I created a file win in the default directory /home/hacker using `touch win`.
 I then ran the command `echo "cat /flag"> /home/hacker/win` to redirect the output of cat /flag to win command.
 Then I ran the command `chmod a+x /home/hacker/win` to make win executable.
 To set a PATH that has the old directories plus a new entry for where I created win, I ran the command ` PATH=$PATH:/home/hacker`.
 Finally, I ran the command ` /challenge/run`
 ```
 hacker@path~adding-commands:~$ touch win
 hacker@path~adding-commands:~$ echo "cat /flag"> /home/hacker/win